acanna2013/acanna2013/README.md

 ## About me <img src="https://github.com/acanna2013/acanna2013/blob/main/panda-bear.png" height=30/>

-I am an undergraduate student at Purdue University majoring in Computer Science, Data Science, and Applied Statistics!
+I am an undergraduate student at Purdue University majoring in Computer Science, Data Science!
 I have an insatiable curiousity for numbers and their stories, which led me to pursuing an education and career in programming and the art of data analysis.
 From exploratory data analysis to machine learning, I strive to extract meaningful knowledge from data, and help people make informed decisions.

 - 🌱 I’m currently learning **Analysis of Algorithms, Data Mining and Machine Learning, and Data Engineering**